KarelZe/thesis/references/obsidian/🎄Tree-based Methods/Random Forests/@breimanRandomForests2001.md

 ## Procedure

 At each node  a random selection of features is used to determine the split.
-The question how many features are considered is important (see also [[@tibshiraniElementsStatisticalLearning]]).
+The question how many features are considered is important (see also [[@hastietrevorElementsStatisticalLearning2009]]).
 For guidance internal estimates of the generalization error, the classifier strength and the dependence are computed.

 ## Advantages: